tshirtman/fly/README.md

 ====

-The game feature a plane with two people on board, a pilot and a shooter, grossely definied enemies, and mountains, when you can crash if you are not careful.
+The game feature a plane with two people on board, a pilot and a shooter, grossely definied enemies, and mountains, where you can crash if you are not careful.

 Collisions are pixel perfect (or some approximation of it ;)) and there are nice smoke/fire effects when they occure.

+Controls are the arrow keys for direction, space to shoot, and q and d to aim higher/lower.

 Customisation
 =============